 The summary risk assessment, illustrated in the table below, highlights those risks which we deem to be significant.
 We have summarised our audit response to these risks on the next page.

 Risk

 1 Management override of control

-2 Property valuations
+2 Property, plant and equipment valuation

 3 Defined benefit liability valuation